Black Arrow: Development

 Black Arrow originated from a Royal Aircraft Establishment proposal for a rocket capable of placing a 317 lb payload into low Earth orbit, in order to test systems designed for larger spacecraft.
 In the autumn of 1964, the programme was authorised by Conservative Aviation Minister Julian Amery.
 Then, following a general election in October, the incoming Labour government put the project on hold to reduce expenditure.
-Following another election, the government approved the continuation of the programme with several modifications, including the reduction of the test programme from five to three launches.
+Following another election, the British government approved the continuation of the programme with several modifications, including the reduction of the test programme from five to three launches.
 The maiden launch was set for 1968.

-Most of the technology and systems used on Black Arrow had already been developed or flight-proven on the Black Knight rocket, or the Blue Steel missile.
-Black Arrow was designed to reuse as much technology from the earlier programmes as possible in order to reduce costs, and simplify the development process.
-Many senior staff of the Black Knight programme transferred directly to Black Arrow, including the Chief Missile Scientist Roy Dommett, the Chief Design Engineer Ray Wheeler, and the Deputy Chief Engineer John Underwood.

-Initial development was conducted by Saunders-Roe, which merged into Westland Aircraft in 1964.
+Initial development was conducted by the British aerospace manufacturer Saunders-Roe, which merged into Westland Aircraft in 1964.
 Westland was subsequently the prime contractor for the Black Arrow, and assembled the first and second stages at East Cowes on the Isle of Wight, later testing the rockets from the 1950s up until the rocket launch on 28 October 1971.
-Bristol Siddeley produced the first and second stage engines at a factory in Ansty, Warwickshire.
+The British powerplant specialist Bristol Siddeley produced the first and second stage engines at a factory in Ansty, Warwickshire.
 The engines were test fired at the factory before being shipped to the Isle of Wight, where they were integrated into the rocket and the first stage engines were fired again at High Down.
 Bristol Aerojet produced the third stage in Somerset, while the Explosives Research and Development Establishment produced its solid propellant in Waltham Abbey, Essex.
 The Rocket Propulsion Establishment, based in Westcott, Buckinghamshire, was responsible for the design and integration of the stage.

+The majority of the technology and systems used on Black Arrow had already been developed or flight-proven on the Black Knight rocket, or the Blue Steel missile.
+Black Arrow was designed to reuse as much technology from the earlier programmes as possible in order to reduce costs, and simplify the development process.
+Many senior staff of the Black Knight programme transferred directly to Black Arrow, including the Chief Missile Scientist Roy Dommett, the Chief Design Engineer Ray Wheeler, and the Deputy Chief Engineer John Underwood.
+Despite this effort, the programme encountered more difficulties and greater costs than had originally been anticipated.
+This outcome was in no small part due to the austere budget of £3 million per year.

 The name Black Arrow came from the Ministry of Supply policy of assigning designations consisting of a colour and a noun, unofficially known as Rainbow Codes, to research programmes conducted by the Armed Forces.
+Despite this naming convention, the programme was officially a civilian venture.
+It was unofficially nicknamed the "Lipstick Rocket", as the fairing, which was painted bright red for visibility, made the rocket resemble a tube of lipstick.